Anna Faris: Public image

 During her career, Faris has been called one of the "most talented comedic actresses" of her generation by several publications.
 Cosmopolitan magazine named her "the Cosmos Fun Fearless Female of the Year" in 2010, and Tad Friend described her in The New Yorker as "Hollywood's most original comedic actress."
 A Vulture article called Faris "her generation's Goldie Hawn" and she has been often compared to comedian Lucille Ball.
 The Wrap, likening her to Ball, asserted the actress "has impeccable timing and isn't afraid to cast dignity aside in pursuit of a hearty laugh," while NPR described her as "Hawn's heir apparent—a modern-day Lucille Ball with an up-for-anything mania and a gift for the low arts of slapstick and pulling faces."

-Although some of her movies have been critically panned or flopped at the box office, Faris remains often acclaimed for her portrayals in most of them.
+Although some of her films received negative critical reviews or performed poorly at the box office, Faris has generally received acclaim for her performances in many of them.
 The A.V.
 Club once stated it was a "pleasure to watch" Faris on screen and described her as "a gifted, likeable comedian who tends to be the best element of many terrible movies."
 Slate magazine's Dana Stevens wrote in her review for Faris's vehicle What's Your Number?: "More than any contemporary comedienne I can think of [...]
 Faris demonstrates this fearless anything-for-a-laugh quality.
 It would be wonderful to see her in a movie that tested the limits of that audacity, rather than forcing her to tamp it down."
 Los Angeles Times remarked that Smiley Face was "an opportunity for the actress to show that she can carry a movie composed of often hilarious nonstop misadventures.
 No matter how outrageously or foolishly Faris' Jane behaves, she remains blissfully appealing—such are Faris' fearless comedic skills and the freshness of her radiant blond beauty."

 Faris has appeared on the covers and photo sessions of several magazines throughout her career; she graced the September 2000 cover of Raygun, and in subsequent years the list has included Playboy, Self, Redbook, Good Housekeeping, Parade, Women's Health, Paper, Cosmopolitan, among others.
 She was featured in GQ UKs June 2001 pictorial of "Young Hollywood."
 She has been listed as No. 57, No. 39, No. 42 and No. 44 in Maxim magazine's "Hot 100" in 2004, 2009, 2010 and 2011 respectively.
 In 2009, she was ranked No. 60 in FHMs "100 Sexiest Women in the World," and ranked No. 96 on the same list in 2010.
 Ask Men also featured her as No. 78 on its 2009 "100 Most Desirable Women in the World" list.